 By Humeyra Pamuk and Daren Butler

-Police fired shots to try to stop two of the attackers just before they reached a security checkpoint at the arrivals hall at Ataturk airport, Europe’s third-busiest, but they blew themselves up, a second Turkish official said.
+Police fired shots to try to stop two of the attackers just before they reached a security checkpoint at the arrivals hall, but they detonated their explosives, a Turkish official said.

 “There was a huge explosion, extremely loud.
 The roof came down.
 Inside the airport it is terrible, you can’t recognise it, the damage is big,” said Ali Tekin, who was at the arrivals hall waiting for a guest when the attack took place.

-A German woman named Duygu, who was at passport control entering Turkey, said she threw herself onto the floor with the sound of the explosion.
+A woman named Duygu, who was at passport control having just arrived from Germany, said she threw herself onto the floor with the sound of the explosion.
 Several witnesses also reported hearing gunfire shortly before the attacks.

 “Everyone started running away.
 Everywhere was covered with blood and body parts.
 I saw bullet holes on the doors,” she said outside the airport.

-Ataturk is Turkey’s largest airport and a major transport hub for international travellers.
-Pictures posted on social media from the site showed wounded people lying on the ground inside and outside one of the terminal buildings.
+Ataturk is Turkey’s largest airport and a major transport hub for travellers from around the world.
+Pictures posted on social media from the site showed wounded people lying on the ground inside and outside the international terminal.

 A helicopter buzzed overhead as police evacuated the building.
 Dozens of passengers walked back down access roads with their luggage, trying to hail cabs.
 The U.S. embassy urged U.S citizens to avoid the area.

 Authorities halted the takeoff of scheduled flights from the airport and passengers were transferred to hotels, a Turkish Airlines official said.
-Earlier an airport official said some flights to the airport had been diverted.
+Earlier an airport official said some flights to the airport had been diverted, although Yildirim said air traffic had later resumed.

 In the United States, the Port Authority of New York and New Jersey reacted to the explosions by putting armed, high-visibility patrols at the three main airports in the New York metropolitan region.